The definition of management

 This training is needed in the areas of entrepreneurship, global orientation, interpersonal skills, customer service orientation, commitment to quality, strategic skills and team working, including the ability to cooperate with, and use, the skills of a more diverse workforce.

-Do you feel you have all of the skills and knowledge to be the best Frontline Manager you can be?
-Our online Certificate IV in Frontline Management provides participants with the core competencies to work effectively as a team leader or supervisor in a variety of workplaces.
+Do you feel you have all of the skills and knowledge to be the best Manager you can be?
+Our Diploma of Leadership and Management course provides participants with the core competencies to work effectively as a team leader or supervisor in a variety of workplaces.
 It is a perfect qualification for people who find themselves in a supervisory role without any formal training in management or supervision.

 The units focus on the key competencies that supervisors require to lead and support their team.
 The program has been designed to ensure that graduates develop practical skills and understanding to become an effective and competent leader and supervisor.